OmniDB/doc/src/en/06_accessing_omnidb.md

 # 6. Accessing OmniDB

-OmniDB comes only with the user *admin*.
+- Web version: OmniDB comes only with the user *admin*.
 If you are using the server version, the first thing to do is sign in as *admin*, the default password is *admin*.

-You don't need to login in the app version.
+**IMPORTANT**: create a new superuser, login with the new user and remove the old admin.

+- App version:
+No login.

 If accessing for the first time, you will see the Welcome screen containing several useful actions.